sunaku/tork/README.markdown

 Configuration helpers
 ------------------------------------------------------------------------------

 The following libraries assist you with configuring TestR.
-To use them, simply add the require() lines shown below to your configuration file.
+To use them, simply add the `require()` lines shown below to your configuration file *or* pass their basenames to the testr(1) command, also as shown below.

-### require 'testr/config/rails'
+### require 'testr/config/rails' # testr rails

 Support for the [Ruby on Rails](http://rubyonrails.org) web framework.

-### require 'testr/config/parallel_tests'
+### require 'testr/config/parallel_tests' # testr parallel_tests

 Support for the [parallel_tests](https://github.com/grosser/parallel_tests) library.